-Difference between Share and Stock, Shares vs. Stocks: the Difference
+Difference between Share and Stock, Shares vs. Stocks:

 Difference between Share and Stock.
 As per Section 61, Companies Act, 2013, the company can convert its shares which are fully paid up, into stock.
 A ‘Share‘ is the smallest unit into which the company’s capital is divided, representing the ownership of the shareholders in the company.
 A ‘Stock‘ on the other hand is a collection of shares of a member that are fully paid up.
 When shares are transformed into stock, the shareholder becomes a stockholder, who possess same right with respect to the dividend, as a shareholder possess.